telabotanica/cel-ng-client/README.md

 ng build --prod --aot
 ```

-If the app is not at the root of the app server,
+If the app is not located at the root of the app server, please add the corrseponding "base-href" parameter (don't forget the eding slash...).
+For example:

 ```
 ng build --prod --base-href /cel2-dev/cel2-client/dist/cel2-client/